jonatanpetersson/todo-app/README.md

 # todo-app

-Simple to do-app created using React.
-Made during the `</salt>` fall -21 bootcamp.
+To do-app created using React.
 Check it out on https://jp-todo.netlify.app/